-While many university and vocational training programs do an amazing job of preparing graduates for their target career, a liberal arts college creates lifelong learners.
-The ultimate goal of a liberal arts college is and why you might want to attend one.
+While many universities and vocational training programs do a fantastic job of preparing graduates for their target career, a liberal arts college creates lifelong learners.
+In this article, we’ll explore what a liberal arts college is and why you might want to attend one.
 We’ll also look at a few of the best liberal arts colleges in the country.

 The Liberal Arts Defined